-My husband plays a major role in getting everything ready, working in the garden, and being apart of the evening.
+My husband plays a major role in getting everything ready and being apart of the evening.
 Our kids help prepare and are apart of serving the dinner, and I get the pleasure of working in the kitchen, serving, talking with all of you...and so much more!
 We love sharing the goodness of our farm with all of you.
 It is crazy to see how God can connect all of the pieces of our lives to come around for His greater plan.

 We are now booking events again when we don't have our own event scheduled.
 We have our Farm to Table Dinners, Dinner & Music Nights with a Singer/Songwriter feel with artist that share their story, Cooking Classes, Retreats, Conferences...and much more!
 Our shop that was located at Upcycled Orchard has moved over to our farm.
 Due to kids growing up and things evolving in life...we do not do our daily shop at this time.
 We do have our shop open during special events and then have special weekends we are open.

 Our family would love for you to come join us for one of these special events.
 Thank you for reading our story and we hope to meet you in person some day.
 We believe God has lots of great things planned for the future and we look forward to sharing those with you.